Skip to contentSkip to navigationSkip to topbar

 Understanding these mechanisms is important for creating high quality Real-Time Communication (RTC) applications.

-In order to minimize these effects, the Twilio infrastructure that serves a Room should be as close as possible to the Room's Participants.
+To minimize these effects, the Twilio infrastructure that serves a Room should be as close as possible to the Room's Participants.
 This guide provides best practices and recommendations on how to choose regions for your applications.

 Programmable Video developers have the following options when working with regions: